wravoc/harden-dragonflybsd/docs/Hardened Dragonfly BSD Install Notes.md

   * There are some pkg bugs in DF, if the software `pkg` management systems asks to upgrade or fix missing dependencies then select `y`
     * You may end up running the script twice after an error, this is unfortunately expected
 * **Phase 2 setup**
-* When you see this message, after the pkg system if fixed and Phase 2 message appears
+* When you see this message do the following before rebooting:
-  * You must continue running the script until completion as a non-root user who will use the desktop
   * Run this command: `visudo`
-  * We are in VI editor.
+  * That will launch the VI editor.
 VI command for search is `/`
-  * Type `/root ALL <enter key>` then type `o`, then we're going replicate the line above but instead of using `root` we'll use our actual username you made during setup
+  * Type `/root ALL` <enter|returrn key>, then type `o`, then we're going replicate the line above but instead of using `root` we'll use the actual username you made during setup
   * `your-user-name ALL=(ALL:ALL) ALL`
-  * Reboot, login with your username, not root and re-run script to continue setup
+  * Quit and Write the changes at the same time by typing  `:x`
+  * Copy this software from root to your user
-    * `sudo cp -R /root/harden-dragonflybsd /home/<your-user-name>`
+    * `sudo cp -fR /root/harden-dragonflybsd /home/<your-user-name>`
     * `sudo chown -R <your-user-name> /home/<your-user-name>/harden-dragonflybsd`
+  * Reboot, login with your username, not root, and re-run script to continue setup
-  * Reboot and run the script again from the base directory but use `sudo`
+  * Run the script again from the repository base directory but use `sudo`
-    * `sudo util/thinkpad-t495-setup.csh` Enter your password, not the root password.
+    * `sudo util/thinkpad-t495-setup.csh` Enter your password, not the root password for sudo permissions.
-  * From now on you'll need to `sudo reboot` `sudo shutdown -p now`
+  * From now on you'll need to `sudo util/thinkpad-t495-setup.csh`,  `sudo reboot` , `sudo shutdown -p now`
+  * If anything went wrong, just keep running the script!
+    * Dragonfly has quirks in the `pkg` system in 6.4 and it will sometimes conflict on openssl - libressl and sometimes will delete everything that depends on them automatically!
+Do not worry, just run the script again to fix this situation.

 ### Awesome Window Manger (AwesomeWM)

-* **Do NOT run the desktop portion of the installer as root!** `sudo thinkpad-t495-setup.csh`
+* When the terminal starts type `gsettings set io.elementary.terminal.settings font 'Monoid Nerd Font 12'` to match the rest of the theme or whatever Nerd Font you'd like.

 * Rarely, the trackpoint will get stuck, simply issue a `reboot` command.

 * Windows Key on the keyboard is called the "Mod" key
 * Quit a Window `Mod-Shift-C`
-* `Mod-R` Start any application
+* `Mod-R` Start any application, "Run" appears in the top system bar, type the full path to the binary or simply the app name if it's in system path already.
 * Terminal Command: `io.elementary.terminal`
 * Shutdown `shutdown -p now` command in terminal
 * Crash Restart: `Mod-Shift-Q`, `Ctrl-Alt-Backspace` wait 7 seconds, `Ctrl-Alt-Delete`